bitblends/scalametrics/gh-pages/docs/metrics-overview/index.md

 Metrics are most useful when they’re ambient—visible when you need them, quiet when you don’t.
 A light‑touch workflow works well:

 - **In pull requests**, add friendly hints.
-“Nesting depth is 7—could we early‑return on error paths?”
+“Nesting depth is 7.
+Could we early‑return on error paths?”
 You’re not policing style; you’re pointing out friction.
 - **In CI artifacts or your docs site**, show a tiny dashboard: top hotspots, doc coverage by module, and a trend line or two.
 Keep it boring on purpose.